 She must drink Fosters Australian For Beer.

-Amidst a cast of Americans all playing bros and hos (Nicholas Tucci, Wendy Glenn, Joe Swanberg, Margaret Laney, Ti West, Amy Seimetz, Rob Moran, Barbara Crampton), each a worse actor than the next, Vinson (who reminds us of Rashida Jones) shines as the least worst actor and most dynamic presence.
+Amidst a cast of Americans all playing bros and hos (Nicholas Tucci, Wendy Glenn, Joe Swanberg, Margaret Laney, Ti West, Amy Seimetz, Rob Moran, Barbara Crampton), each a worse actor than the next, Vinson (channeling Rashida Jones) shines as the least worst actor and most dynamic presence.
 Her washboard abs and beauteous arse only help.
 In gory sequences that allow her to use surprise, ingenuity and indomitable will instead of brute strength, Erin mutilates the intruders one by one.
-We learn she “grew up on a survivalist compound.”
+Seems she “grew up on a survivalist compound.”
 Fair dinkum?
-Bloody oath!

 Writing and direction (by Simon Barrett and Adam Wingard) is almost as bad as the acting.
 We get people running outside when they should stay inside, slowly examining rooms in the dark; we get nails through shoes, arrows through heads, a guy stabbed with numerous screwdrivers, all left sticking out of him, a guy killed with a blender to the head, a girl killed with an axe to the eye… and not a Steadicam in sight.
 Because, we presume, constant camera-shake makes a dull story more interesting.